 Pay For Your Upgrade With Cash or Miles

-Delta’s SkyMiles program is confusing, and the airline has made it difficult to get an amazing redemption out of them.
 Still, it’s not hard to get more out of your SkyMiles by saving them for another trip.
-Simply put, you should be able to get more than 1 cent each out of your hard-earned SkyMiles.
-Esepcially if you save them for a Delta SkyMiles flash sale.
+You should be able to easily get more than 1 cent each out of your hard-earned SkyMiles … especially if you save them for a Delta SkyMiles flash sale.

-Read More: Can You Upgrade With Miles After Buying a Flight?
+Read more: Can You Upgrade With Miles After Buying a Flight?

 Avoid Peak Business Travel Times & Mainline Routes